Yoric/ronin-time-bureaucrats/mission-the-polyphonic-choir.md

 > * Arrival of the Monsters seemed to coincide with that of the Second Palace \(the Citadel\).
 > * It's not clear whether the Monsters arrived before or after the Plague.

+### The Palace

+The palace is currently off-limits, with the exception of the Masked Soldiers and a mysterious Envoy of God Apollo.

+This shouldn't be a real problem for the Crew.
+Once inside, they will find out that King Isocrates will see nobody, and that anybody caught with the disease is actually executed and burnt immediately.

 ### The Time Brigade Citadel

 For some reason, the City of Euthermios has two palaces.
 Well, there is a good reason: one of them has been there for decades, while the other one materialized from the future about two weeks ago.
 This second palace is a highly recognizable Time Brigad Citadel, pompous, full of high concrete walls, flags and eagles.
 To describe it, draw inspiration from the architecture of your \(least\) favorite dictatorship.
 As is standard, the Citadel uses a cloaking mechanism that makes it hard to scan using Time Bureaucracy technology, but the mechanism does not protect against examination with the naked eye.